DenOfEquity/sd-forge-blockcache/README.md

 >
 >The use of cached residuals applies to the whole batch, so results will not be identical between different batch sizes.
 This is absolutely 100% *will not fix*.

+Now works with batch_size > 1, but results will not be consistent with same seed at batch_size == 1.

+Added option for maximum consecutive cached steps (0: no limit); and made not using cache for final step an option (previously always processed the final step).

+Some samplers (DPM++ 2M, UniPC, likely others) need very low threshold and/or delayed start + limit to consecutive cached steps.
 ---
 ---
 original README: